Book a demo

 Multiple Choice Questionnaires

 Participants choose from a list of predefined options.
 They are versatile and suitable for various topics, allowing respondents to select the most relevant answer.
-The best part?
-You can add images or GIFs as options to make them as engaging as possible.

 There are many types of multiple type questions- single select, multiple select, and drop down.
 You can mix it up and use them in your questionnaires to add a hint of excitement.